lithomas1/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 - The ``copy`` parameter will also be removed, except in constructors and in functions/methods that convert array-likes to pandas objects (e.g. the ``pandas.array`` function) and functions/methods that export pandas objects to other data types (e.g. ``DataFrame/Series.to_numpy`` method).
-    - Note: This deprecation is conditional of the fact that Copy-on-Write becomes the default.
-In the event that Copy-on-Write[^1] does not become the default, this deprecation will not be executed, and all deprecation warnings would be reverted.
 - Open Questions
   (These questions are deferred to a later revision, and will not affect the acceptance process of this PDEP.)
     - Should ``inplace=True`` return the original pandas object that was operated inplace on?